 If you ask any North Peak consultant or client to share the most important factor to CRM success, they’ll say, “a clear, strategic vision” and an Executive Stakeholder who believes in the project and drives CRM success.

-A clear, strategic vision makes the difference between a CRM that becomes outdated in a year and a CRM that jettisons your team to a new level of efficiency and impact.
+A clear, strategic vision makes the difference between a CRM that becomes outdated in a year and a CRM that elevates teams to a new level of efficiency and impact.
 We have seen organizations cut down time spent on board financial reports from weeks to minutes.
-We have seen teams leverage the system to achieve year-over-year revenue increases in the double digits.
+We have also seen teams leverage the system to achieve year-over-year revenue increases in the double digits.
 These teams had different objectives, challenges, resources, and timelines.
-What they all had in common were strong ideas for where they wanted to go, why, and how technology could help.
+What they all had in common were strong ideas for where they wanted to go, and a vision for how technology could help.

 It makes a huge difference to have executive buy-in.
 It’s really immeasurable.
 If I don’t have our CEO’s buy-in for a Salesforce-related project, I usually won’t even proceed.

 As the name suggests, the Executive Stakeholder (ES) role is typically filled by an executive-level employee.
-The person’s function and background can vary–from a CEO or Executive Director, to a Chief Information Officer, to a Head of Development or Programming.
+This person’s function and background can vary from a CEO or Executive Director, to a Chief Information Officer, to a Head of Development or Programming.
 Some organizations successfully transition the role to different people at different phases of the project (for example, it might start with the CEO to scope and build buy-in for the project, then transition to the CIO for the discovery, build, and launch).

 Beyond their leadership position within the organization, an ES should have these assets and qualities:

-- A visionary outlook: Beyond a deep understanding of your organization’s long-term goals, the ES has expansive ideas for what your organization can accomplish.
-A CRM can elevate your organization to new heights.
-To realize that potential, you need someone at the table who’s looking to the sky.
+A visionary outlook: Beyond a deep understanding of the organization’s long-term goals, the ES has expansive ideas for what their organization can accomplish.
+A CRM can elevate an organization to new heights, but to realize that potential it’s helpful to have a big-picture person at the table.

-- Social capital: The ES leverages their influence to build and sustain buy-in for the project.
-They know the ins and outs of your cultural dynamics, and they are willing to call on this insight to make the project a priority and keep it on track.
+Social capital: The ES leverages their influence to build and sustain buy-in for the project.
+They know the ins and outs of the cultural dynamics of the organization, and they are willing to call on this insight to make the project a priority and keep it on track.

 [Salesforce] was a priority for me for three reasons: First, we needed a more modern and versatile tool to help us with our CRM tasks.
 Second, we needed a tool that was easy to integrate with other business functions, like email generation and business development.
 Third, we needed better insight into our internal operations.